Cinderella (Disney character): Voice

+International voices

+Cinderella was originally dubbed into eight other languages aside from English upon its release in 1950.
+In later years, more countries would dub the film and its sequels, and several dubs were replaced or redubbed.

 Characteristics

-Cinderella is a young woman with medium-length strawberry-blonde hair, blue eyes, and fair complexion.
+Cinderella is a young woman with medium-length dusty-blonde hair, blue eyes, and fair complexion.
 After her father dies, she is forced into servitude in her own home and is tormented by her evil stepmother, Lady Tremaine, and two stepsisters, Anastasia and Drizella.
+Lady Tremaine's hatred stems from the fact that Cinderella is more beautiful than her own daughters.
 Despite this, she maintains hope through her dreams and remains a kind, gentle and sweet person.
 She has faith that someday her dreams of happiness will come true and her kindness will be repaid.
 Cinderella is shown to have a down-to-earth attitude, but she is also a daydreamer.
 For example, in "Sing Sweet Nightingale", she becomes distracted with the bubbles, allowing Lucifer to smudge the floor she was cleaning.
 Also, after hearing that the Grand Duke is traveling the kingdom with the missing slipper, she dreamily dances back to the attic humming the song she heard at the ball.
 She is also shown to have a sarcastic side and a sharp wit.

 With the help of her animal friends, she fixes up an old party dress of her mother's so she can attend a royal ball.
-However, when her evil stepsisters brutally tear the dress apart, she is heartbroken and fears that her dreams will never come true until her Fairy Godmother appears, restoring Cinderella's hope by transforming her torn homemade dress into her now-iconic sparkling, light blue gown with a glittering crystalline puffy bustle, a delicate laced white petticoat, and puffy cap sleeves.
-Her hair is worn up in a French twist supported by a light blue headband with diamond earrings, a black choker, light blue opera gloves and glass slippers.
+However, when her evil stepsisters brutally tear the dress apart, she is heartbroken and fears that her dreams will never come true until her Fairy Godmother appears, restoring Cinderella's hope by transforming her torn homemade dress into her now-iconic sparkling, silver gown with a glittering crystalline puffy bustle, a delicate laced white petticoat, and puffy cap sleeves.
+Her hair is worn up in a French twist supported by a silver headband with diamond earrings, a black choker, silver opera gloves and glass slippers.

 Her look was probably inspired by 1950s French haute couture, while her torn dress is clearly inspired by Salvador Dalì and Elsa Schiaparelli's Tear dress.

 As a servant, she wears her hair down in a ponytail, held in place with a light blue ribbon, a white scarf, and wears a brown dress with light blue sleeves, a white apron, and black flats.